mountanton/CIDOC-CRM_Portal/README.md

 # CIDOC-CRM Portal Code Files and Queries

-This page contains the code for the CIDOC-CRM web portal (both for the backend and the frontends) and below all the SPARQL queries thar are used for A) creating the statistics and B) for all the modes of the portal
+This page contains the code for the CIDOC-CRM web portal (both for the backend and the frontend) and below all the SPARQL queries thar are used for A) creating the statistics and B) for all the modes of the portal.

+## The web portal is available in http://83.212.101.193:4200/

 ## A. SPARQL Queries for Creating the VoID Statistics for a given SPARQL Endpoint